Howard Dean

-Dean denounced the 2003 invasion of Iraq and called on Democrats to oppose the Bush administration.
-In the 2004 election, initially seen as a long-shot candidate, Dean pioneered Internet-based fundraising and grassroots organizing, which is centered on mass appeal to small donors which is more cost efficient than the more expensive contacting of fewer potential larger donors, and promotes active participatory democracy among the general public.
-As a result of his unconventional strategy, he became the top fundraiser and front runner for the Democratic Party presidential nomination.
-Dean had a disappointing third-place finish in the Iowa caucus, and his campaign suffered after negative reactions in the media to a hoarse "Yeah" that he shouted after enumerating states that he hoped to win and ending up losing the nomination to Senator John Kerry of Massachusetts.
-In 2004, Dean founded Democracy for America, a progressive political action committee.
+Dean denounced the 2003 invasion of Iraq and called on Democrats to oppose the George W. Bush Administration.
+In the 2004 Democratic presidential primaries, Dean finished third in the Iowa caucus, and his campaign suffered after negative reactions in the media to a hoarse shout that he gave during a speech; Dean ended up losing the nomination to Senator John Kerry of Massachusetts.
 He was later elected chairman of the Democratic National Committee in February 2005.
 As chairman of the party, Dean created and employed the fifty-state strategy that attempted to make Democrats competitive in normally conservative states often dismissed in the past as "solid red".
-The success of the strategy became apparent during the 2006 midterm elections, where Democrats took back control of the House and Senate, winning Senate seats from normally Republican states such as Missouri and Montana.
-In the 2008 election, the Democrats increased their House and Senate majorities, while Barack Obama used the 50-state strategy as the backbone of his successful presidential candidacy.

 Dean was named chairman emeritus of the DNC upon his retirement in January 2009.
 Since retiring from the DNC chairman position, Dean has held neither elected office nor an official position in the Democratic Party and, as of 2015, was working for global law firm Dentons as part of the firm's public policy and regulation practice.
 In 2013, Dean expressed interest in running for the presidency in 2016, but instead supported former Secretary of State Hillary Clinton's run for president.